-Nothing screams high-class more than a hotel that just got done with a 25 million dollar renovation.
-The Hyatt Regency is a recipient of AAA's Four Diamond Award, so you know they’re pulling out all the stops for your visit.
-They’ve got their own excellent restaurant (Prairie Kitchen and Bar) and their oversized and luxurious guestrooms offer exhilarating views of the skyline while providing modern amenities and plush comfort.
+Nothing screams high-class more than a 25-story, Victorian-style brick high-rise in a fantastic central location in downtown Minneapolis.
+The Hilton Minneapolis is minutes away from many Minneapolis attraction and you know they’ll pull out all the stops for your visit.
+They’ve got their own excellent restaurant (Skywater) and luxurious guestrooms offer exhilarating views of the skyline while providing modern amenities and plush comfort.
 Did that sound arts and culture-ish?
 Because we just grew a monocle reading that.

 You’re in Minneapolis.
 In order to get all immersed in our culture, you’ve got to learn about our history.
 Figure out where we’ve come from.
 And there’s no better place for that than the most explosive museum in America – Mill City Museum.
 Literally, this place has exploded before.
 But don’t worry; that was way back when we were the flour milling capital of the nation.
 Now, the museum serves as a place to get in touch with what made Minneapolis into the city it is today.
 Flour power.

 Stop at Spoonriver for one of the most unique and healthy dining experiences in the city.
 Serving the finest gourmet contemporary natural cuisine, Spoonriver, is the logical evolution of its accomplished owners, Brenda Langton and Timothy Kane, who have been committed to sustainably produced products and healthy eating for over three decades.
 They founded two restaurants before this, both award-winning Twin Cities institutions that were far ahead of the curve in serving local, organic, and vegetarian cuisine since 1978.